Applications will close on 8/28/23, 5pm

 Some office experience is helpful but not essential.
-Skills required include: knowledge of office procedures and equipment; ability to maintain a regular schedule, a professional demeanor, and a presentable office space, to follow instructions, to work without supervision, to take accurate messages, to finish projects efficiently, and provide status reports; willingness to initiate and anticipate tasks, to offer assistance to other staff, and to learn new skills.
+Skills required include: knowledge of office procedures and equipment; experience with social media platform management - including content creation; ability to maintain a regular schedule, a professional demeanor, and a presentable office space, to follow instructions, to work without supervision, to take accurate messages, to finish projects efficiently, and provide status reports; willingness to initiate and anticipate tasks, to offer assistance to other staff, and to learn new skills.
 There will be a possible opportunity for summer employment of up to 20 hours per week.

 Duties include but are not limited to:

-- Assist with minor website content updates and email announcements.
+- Assist with website content updates and email announcements.

 - Assist walk-in visitors as needed.